Sbozzolo/kuibit/docs/grid_data.rst

 one can compute percentiles with :py:meth:`~.percentiles`.
 The input of this function can either be relative (percentuals, as 0.01, 0.5, or so, if you enable ``relative=True``), or the actual number of points.

+You can resample the data to a new grid using the function :py:meth:`~.resampled`, which takes as input a :py:class:`~.UniformGrid` and returns a new :py:class:`~.UniformGridData` resampled on the new grid.
+If the new grid is outside the old one, you can either raise an error, of fill the points outside with zeros.
+This behavior is controlled by the flag ``ext``.
+When ``ext=1``, zeros are returned, when it is 2, ``ValueError`` is raised.
+By default, :py:meth:`~.resampled` uses a multilinear interpolation, but you can force to use a piecewise constant interpolation with the nearest neighbors by setting ``piecewise_constant=True``.